 Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

-We are targeting the bulk of the funding available on improving academic outcomes for children in school who are entitled to Pupil Premium Grant by:
+We are targeting the funding available on improving the well being and academic outcomes for children in school who are entitled to Pupil Premium Grant by:

-Annual meetings with parents to seek their views on priorities for their children.
+- Annual meetings with parents to seek their views on priorities for their children.
 These meetings are organised more frequently when appropriate, with both the class teacher and the Inclusion Leader.

-Resources aimed at improving attainment and progress for individual children are purchased, such as sets of reading books, books to read at home
+- Resources aimed at improving attainment and progress for individual children are purchased, such as sets of reading books, books to read at home or specifically identified equipment.

 We also use an element of the funding to enhance broader educational aims:

-Supporting children with social and emotional needs through small group work, Protective Behaviours work, counselling, play therapy
+- Supporting children with social and emotional needs through small group work, art therapy, play therapy or counselling.

-Funding extra-curricular clubs to enable children to take part in a wide range of learning experiences at lunch time or after school.
+- Funding extra-curricular clubs to enable children to take part in a wide range of learning experiences at lunch time or after school.

 If a parent or teacher comes forward with a funding need that we feel would support a child, we are always happy to consider other opportunities.
 Funding is targeted at individuals and their needs: this can cover a very wide range and we regularly assess the impact of our strategies and see if there is anything we can improve.